colonelwatch/ESP32-oled-spectrum/README.md

 This is a quick adaptation of an old project, [ESP32-dotmatrix-spectrum](https://github.com/colonelwatch/ESP32-dotmatrix-spectrum), into the more accessible OLED.
 I borrowed from another project [attiny85-spectrum](https://github.com/colonelwatch/attiny85-spectrum), but the result was so appealing that I decided to share it!

 ⚠️ **Disclaimer!** ⚠️ This project will crash if it is compiled with the latest ESP32 core.
 Downgrade to version 1.0.4 through the Arduino boards manager before compiling.
+It will also not compile with the latest Adafruit BusIO library.
+Downgrade to version 1.11.2 through the Arduino library manager before compiling.

 There are also a number of improvements and notes here that will be carried over to the original project eventually.